-- Ensure that at least two people carry out the shortlisting proceedings ideally, these two people will also conduct the interview. - Assess whether there are any inconsistencies or gaps in the candidate's employment and consider the reasons given for them. - Consider undertaking online searches, as necessary, and explore any further potential concerns.
+- Ensure that at least two people carry out the shortlisting proceedings (these two people will ideally also conduct the interview). - Assess whether there are any inconsistencies or gaps in the candidate's employment and consider the reasons given for them. - Explore any further potential concerns.